wearesho-team/react-context-locale/README.md

  - `defaultLocale` - locale, that will be used on did mount
  - `baseLocale` - locale, that used as key for translation
  - `translations` - object, that contains translations
- - `throwError` - will throw error, if translation key does not found in storage.
+ - `onMissingTranslation` - will called, if translation key does not found in storage.
 Optional.
 If not passed, string with error description will be returned.

 Translations object example: